joeynguyen/spendless/README.md

 # spendless
-Personal finance tracker built using electron
+Personal finance tracker built using Electron, React, PouchDB, Bootstrap, and soon Redux.
+Compiled with Babel and bundled with Webpack.

 ## Install